eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 ## Architecture

 Ethereum is a decentralized network of nodes that communicate via peer-to-peer connections.
-These connections are formed by computers running Ethereum's specialized client software:
+These connections are formed by computers running Ethereum's specialized client software.

 <a id="img_network"></a>